juniomata/30DaysMapChallenge/README.md

 ## 18. 3D

 **3D Tambora Volcano**
 I created a 3D visualization of Mount Tambora, one of Indonesia's most famous volcanoes, using topographic data derived from Digital Elevation Models (DEM) and Landsat satellite imagery.
-Inspired by Tyler Morgan-Wall's ([tutorial](https://www.tylermw.com/posts/data_visualization/a-step-by-step-guide-to-making-3d-maps-with-satellite-imagery-in-r.html)), this map highlights the caldera and surrounding terrain that shows insights into the volcano's structure and historical significance.
+Inspired by [Tyler Morgan-Wall's tutorial](https://www.tylermw.com/posts/data_visualization/a-step-by-step-guide-to-making-3d-maps-with-satellite-imagery-in-r.html), this map highlights the caldera and surrounding terrain that shows insights into the volcano's structure and historical significance.

 <div style="text-align: center;"><img src="day18_3D/output/3d_Tambora_Annotated.png" style="width:50%;"></div>

 ## 19. Typography

-**Text-based Map of NY State Climate Action Council Scoping Plan**
+**Word Cloud Map of NY State Climate Action Council Scoping Plan**
 This word cloud visualizes key themes and priorities from the New York State Climate Action Council Scoping Plan 2022.
-Using a typographic approach, it highlights the most frequently mentioned terms, such as “program,” “support,” “community,” and “climate action,” reflecting the state’s focus on sustainability, emissions reduction, and community engagement.
+Using a typographic approach, it highlights the most frequently mentioned terms, such as “program,” “support,” “community,” and “climate action,” that reflects the state’s focus on sustainability, emissions reduction, and community engagement.
 The varying font sizes represent the frequency of words in the document, providing insights into the policy’s emphasis on disadvantaged communities, energy efficiency, and greenhouse gas reductions.

 <div style="text-align: center;"><img src="day19_wordcloud/day19_wordcloud_nyClimateActionPlan.png" style="width:50%;"></div>